HenryMorganDibie/Customer-Data-Analysis-/README.md

 # Customer Data Analysis
-# Here are some key insights from this document:
+# Here are some key insights from this data:

 ## Income Distribution Among Segments: The report segments customers based on their income and their response to the campaign.
 It shows that high-income customers are more likely to respond to the campaign and spend more on products than low-income customers.
 ## Product Preferences: The report shows the breakdown of spending on different product categories, such as wines, fruits, meat, fish, etc. It shows that responders tend to spend more on wines, meat, and gold products than non-responders, while non-responders spend more on regular and sweet products than responders.